Babar Azam: Pakistan Super League

-Babar represented Islamabad United in the inaugural season of the Pakistan Super League.
+Azam represented Islamabad United in the inaugural season of the Pakistan Super League.
 Before the 2017 PSL players draft he moved to Karachi Kings.
 He performed well in the 2017 season, scoring 291 runs at a batting average of 32.33 runs per innings and finishing the tournament as the second leading runs-scorer behind his cousin Kamran Akmal.
 He was retained by the Kings for the 2018 season and was the third-highest run-scorer with five half-centuries.
 He was again retained ahead of the 2019 Pakistan Super League.
 Before the 2020 season, he was appointed as vice captain of the franchise.
 He was leading runs scorer in Pakistan Super League 2020.
 He scored 473 runs with an average of 59.12.
 He led his team to PSL final victory.
 He won man of the match award in Qualifier and Final.
 He was also Player of the tournament in 2020 season.
 In the 2021 season, he scored 554 runs with an average of 69.25, breaking his own record of most runs in a single PSL edition.
 However, this record was broken in the next season by Fakhar Zaman.
 In December 2021, he was named as the captain of the Karachi Kings following the players' draft for the 2022 Pakistan Super League.
-Prior to the 2023 Pakistan Super League, Babar was traded by Karachi to Peshawar Zalmi in exchange for Haider Ali and Shoaib Malik while Peshawar also received the first pick in the supplementary round.
-Babar was also announced as Peshawar's captain, replacing Wahab Riaz.
+Prior to the 2023 Pakistan Super League, Azam was traded by Karachi to Peshawar Zalmi in exchange for Haider Ali and Shoaib Malik while Peshawar also received the first pick in the supplementary round.
+Azam was also announced as Peshawar's captain, replacing Wahab Riaz.
 In the 2024 Pakistan Super League he scored 569 runs in eleven matches with an average of 56.90.

+In the 2026 Pakistan Super League, Azam scored 588 runs in 11 innings at an average of 73.50 and a strike rate of 145.90, including two centuries and three half-centuries.
+He equalled the record for the most runs in a single PSL season and became only the second batter to score two centuries in a PSL season.
+His two centuries also took his career tally to four PSL centuries, jointly the most in the tournament's history with Usman Khan.
+Azam led Peshawar Zalmi to the title, winning his first PSL trophy as captain.